dideldumthecat/v29-org/README.md

-# V29 Website
+# V29 Theme

-This is a headless WordPress setup using a custom headless theme theme and the `Secure Custom Fields` plugin.
-It uses DDEV for local development and provides the data for [dideldumthecat/lala-website-react](https://github.com/dideldumthecat/lala-website-react) through the REST API.
+A WordPress CMS project for the V29 architectural collective.
+Built on a custom Timber/Twig theme with Secure Custom Fields.
+DDEV handles the local environment.

 ## Prerequisites